cxr00/Qoid.java/readme.md

 Bill b = Bill.open("/path/to/file.cxr");
 ```

-The tag of b will be assigned automatically based on the file name, so it would be `file` in this example.
+Note that the file name must end with `.cxr` or it will throw an exception.
+The tag of `b` will be assigned automatically based on the file name, so it would be `file` in this example.
 This can easily be changed with `b.setTag("new tag")`.

 We can also construct folders of Qoid objects, called Registers.
 A Register can contain both Bills and other Registers.
 Any folder ending with `.cxr` can be opened just like a Bill: